chiasm-project/chiasm-dataset-loader/README.md

 # chiasm-dsv-dataset
-A Chiasm plugin that loads delimiter separated value (DSV) data tables.
+A Chiasm component that loads delimiter separated value (DSV) data tables.
 This is a thin wrapper around the [dsv-dataset module](https://github.com/curran/dsv-dataset), which is a metadata specification and parsing library for data sets.
 Take a look at the [unit test](https://github.com/chiasm-project/chiasm-dsv-dataset/blob/master/test.js) for example usage.
 When a "path" property is specified, the component appends ".csv" and ".json" to it and uses an XMLHttpRequest to fetch those two paths.
 The ".csv" fils should contain a data table, and the ".json" file should contain metadata about the table including column types.

 Example use: